philipcristiano/cooking.cristiano.cloud/site_src/recipes/ip-eggplant-pasta/index.md

 ## Equipment

 * Instant Pot
+* Measuring cups & spoons
+* Can opener

 ## Process

-* Combine all ingredients (except shredded cheese) to Instant Pot.
+* Combine all ingredients (except shredded cheese) in Instant Pot.
 Mix well to combine.
 * Cover and cook on high pressure for 8 minutes.
-* After 10 minutes, quick release pressure.
+* After 10 minutes, sent to "Venting" to quickly release pressure.
-* Stir in shredded cheese.
+* Stir in shredded cheese and mix well to combine.
 * Serve and enjoy!